Real world evidence

 Real-world evidence (RWE) in medicine is the clinical evidence regarding the usage and potential benefits or risks of a medical product derived from analysis of real-world data (RWD).
 RWE can be generated by different study designs or analyses, including but not limited to, randomized trials, including large simple trials, pragmatic trials, and retrospective or prospective observational studies.
 In the USA the 21st Century Cures Act required the FDA to expand the role of real world evidence.

 Real-world evidence comes into play when clinical trials cannot really account for the entire patient population of a particular disease.
 Patients with comorbidities or belonging to a distant geographic region or age limit who did not participate in any clinical trial may not respond to the treatment in question as expected.
-RWE provides answers to these problems and also to analyze effects of drugs over a longer period of time.
-Pharmaceutical companies and health insurance payers study RWE to understand patient pathways to deliver appropriate care for appropriate individuals and to minimize their own financial risk by investing on drugs that work for patients.
+RWE provides answers to these problems and also analyzes the effects of drugs over a longer period of time.
+Pharmaceutical companies and health insurance payers study RWE to understand patient pathways to deliver appropriate care for appropriate individuals and to minimize their own financial risk by investing in drugs that work for patients.

 Data quality

+Data quality (DQ) is the degree to which a given dataset meets a user's requirements.
+In the primary healthcare setting, poor quality data can lead to poor patient care, negatively affect the validity and reproducibility of research results and limit the value that such data may have for public health surveillance.